medialab/aime-core/presentation.md

 ===

+## Neo4j Feedback (2/3)

+1. Cypher hides a lot of complexity for you.

+2. Sometimes it's good for you (cardinality).

+3. Sometimes it's not and you have trouble handling complex queries that end up in cartesian products where they really should not.

+===

-## Neo4j Feedback
+## Neo4j Feedback (3/3)

-* simplify plugins installation (for designers ...?): something like a package manager
+1. simplify plugins installation (for designers ...?): something like a package manager.

-* note necessarly a performance choice but a semiotic one networks are powerfull semiotic objects to think data (ADD prof IEP reference)
+2. Not necessarly a performance choice but a semiotic one networks are powerfull semiotic objects to think data (ADD prof IEP reference)

-Note: dani refine
+Note: Paul => reference

 ===